Bi-BitArt/HarvardX-ML-Portfolio/section_03_bagging/notes.md

 ### Ensemble Learning

-The intuition of ensemble learning is that it is a method to build a single model by training and aggregating multiple models.
+The intuition of ensemble learning is that it is a method to build a single model by training and aggregating multiple models:

 In short, this method is based on several models to produce one optimal predictive model.

+1. Use the same training subset.
+2. Each model is then made to predict on the test subset.
+3. These predictions are aggregated and combined to give one final prediction.

+**Average** of the prediction is considered for regression, and **Majority** is considered for a classification.

+As each model here is independent, the chance of all of them overfitting or underfitting is low.
+Hence, the performance of the model by combining individual model is more robust than single-model prediction.